das-praktische-schreinerlein/mystartrek/README.md

 - [usage instructions](docs/DATAIMPORT.md)
 - [credits for used libraries](docs/CREDITS.md)

-Best would be to build, comvert data and create a viewer-single-html which can be copied/used on every device as described in [usage instructions](docs/DATAIMPORT.md)
+Best would be to build, convert data and create a viewer-single-html which can be copied/used on every device as described in [usage instructions](docs/DATAIMPORT.md)

 MyStarTrek bases on mysimplehomepage-3.0.0.